 In the last 15 years, we have seen a LOT of changes relating to intranets--from design trends, to navigation trends, to accessibility trends.
 We’ve also seen intranet trends recirculate (see below: knowledge management).

-Sometimes we even forget how far intranets have evolved, until of course we uncover one of our early blog posts–like this one from 2008.
+Sometimes we even forget how far intranets have evolved, until of course we uncover one of our early blog posts and see what intranets used to look like.

 Fortunately our vast experience has helped us not only stay current, but also to predict future intranet trends.
 Below are our predictions for intranet trends in 2020.

 The challenge to keep employees informed and up to date continues to increase.
 With more ‘digital noise’ than ever, it will be critical to find ways to keep employees informed and educated about corporate news--no matter which device they are on, or which continent they are in.

 With so many digital tools in our workplace, the intranet has emerged as a center for internal communications, integrating with other platforms and easily broadcasting information out.

 With an increased focus on design and user-experience, expect to see intranets that provide content that is easy to read and digest.
 Intranets will also become more intelligent in the content they offer up to employees.
 Just like Google provides us content based on search preferences, smarter subscriptions on our intranet will help deliver content based off relevant interests and topics.
 The result is an informed workforce with measurable results.